Geo54321/GeoExtras/README.md

 ### Lapis Elevators
 Allows the use to make "elevators" that teleport the user between vertical lapis blocks as long as there is an space above the elevator for them.

+### Silk Spawners
+Allows the dropping of monster spawners with or without silk touch, sperate permissions for each.

 **Permission Node: GeoExtras.misc.elevators**

 ## Chat Module